changetocoding/WebLessonPlan/Lesson5-8_JsBasics.md

 https://www.studytonight.com/post/snake-game-in-html-and-javascript
 https://www.codeexplained.org/2018/08/create-snake-game-using-javascript.html

-I want you to create a snake game in visual studio.
+I want you to create a snake game in codepen.
 Those guides can help you out.
 If you can add some additional cool features (so I know you didn't just copy and paste!!! :D)